 Get specific with your financial goals

 Once you have all your goals written down, make them specific and measurable.
 It is not enough to just say, “I want to have an emergency fund”.
-How much money do you need in your emergency fund and how long will it take you to build it up?
+How much money do you need in your emergency fund, and how long will it take you to build it up?

-How to estimate how much you will need for each goal
+Estimate how much you will need

-You might even have to do some research to figure out how much you will need for a particular goal.
+You might have to do some research to figure out how much you will need for a particular goal.
 Thinking of sending your child to a university in Australia?
-Check the tuition fees to get a rough idea of how much it would cost you.
+Check the tuition fees there to get a rough idea of how much it would cost you.

 Prioritise your financial goals by order of importance